 Special features of Vietnamese Peaberry coffee

-Peaberry is full of coffee beans and there is only one seed in a fruit.
-Bitter taste, high caffeine content, and wavy black water.
-Normally, a coffee fruit has 2 kernels (2 coffee beans) and the coffee beans have a flat shape, but due to a mutation, the coffee tree produces only 1 bean (1 bean).
+Peaberry is full of coffee beans with only one seed in a fruit: bitter taste, high caffeine content, and wavy black water.
+Usually, a coffee fruit has two kernels (2 coffee beans) and a flat shape, but due to a mutation, the coffee tree produces only one bean (1 bean).
 When the coffee has only one bean, they develop into a fuller round shape.

 To ensure coffee roasting, Peaberry coffee is separated and roasted separately.
-Peaberry coffee, after being separated from flat coffee beans, will be sold as a separate coffee line.
+After being separated from flat coffee beans, Peaberry coffee will be sold as a separate coffee line.
 The price of Peaberry coffee is often higher than the price of coffee of the same type.

 The taste of Peaberry coffee

-Unique, delicate, with an aftertaste, with depth, with “personality”, with its own features… much more prominent than other common coffee beans in the same crop.
-Due to its rare production, and especially due to its precious and unique taste, Peaberry coffee is called a “pearl” by coffee aficionados in the coffee kingdom.
-Peaberry mutant coffee is relatively rare, accounting for about 2-4% of the crop.
+Unique, tender, with an aftertaste, depth, and “personality” with its features… much more prominent than other coffee beans in the same crop.
+Due to its rare production and mainly its sweet and unique taste, Peaberry coffee is called a “pearl” by coffee lovers in the coffee kingdom.
+Peaberry mutant coffee is relatively rare, accounting for 2-4% of the crop.